willswats/race-time/README.md

 ## 9.3 Discusses why and how you have improved your artefact since the prototype deadline

-## 9.4 Reflects on the development as a whole, including your use of AI.
+## 9.4 Reflects on the development as a whole, including your use of AI